Peter Hayden: Documentaries

 Between 1997 and 2008, Hayden worked as Executive Producer and Head of Development.
 He was the supervising producer of a series on evolution, Life Force, between 2008 and 2011.
 Hayden's work as a producer for NHNZ included the 13-part series Buggin' with Ruud featuring entomologist and broadcaster Ruud Kleinpaste.

 Hayden left NHNZ in 2012 to focus on his career in the performing arts.

 Film and television drama

-Hayden has appeared in film and television dramas including the Maurice Gee television serial The Fire-Raiser (1986), Arriving Tuesday (1986), Illustrious Energy (1988), Footrot Flats: The Dog's Tale (1986), and Beyond Reasonable Doubt (1980).
+Hayden has appeared in film and television dramas including Kid Sister (2021), the Maurice Gee television serial The Fire-Raiser (1986), Arriving Tuesday (1986), Illustrious Energy (1988), Footrot Flats: The Dog's Tale (1986), and Beyond Reasonable Doubt (1980).